cran/PCMBaseCpp/README.md

 # Installation

-The package needs a C++ 11 compiler and Rcpp to be installed in you R-environment.
+The package needs a C++ 11 or later compiler and Rcpp to be installed in you R-environment.
 Once this is done, you can install the most recent version of the package from github:

 ``` r